-- 8. After the low current range was calibrated, it is important to turn the loading of Electronic Load off reconnect the DC Power Supply to current shunt whose rating is closest to but still cover 20A.
-For Prodigit 7530, use 20A shunt directly. - 9.
-For high current range calibration, press "
+8. After the low current range was calibrated, it is important to turn the loading of Electronic Load off reconnect the DC Power Supply to current shunt whose rating is closest to but still cover 20A.
+For Prodigit 7530, use 20A shunt directly.

-"to perform 20A calibration.
-The cursor will stop at position [3] as Figure 3-108 shows for setting the loading current of Electronic LOAD to 20.00A.
-Enter the current (4 digits after decimal point) read by Current Shunt (DVM) and press "

-"to confirm and wait for it to end."
+9. For high current range calibration, press " → " to perform 20A calibration.
+The cursor will stop at position [3] as Figure 3-107 shows for setting the loading current of Electronic LOAD to 20.00A.
+Enter the current (4 digits after decimal point) read by Current Shunt (DVM) and press " → " to confirm and wait for it to end.

-'''

-[CURRENT MEASURE CALIBRATION]

-APPLY

-PRESS

-LOADING

-AND

-[ENTER]

-SET

-LOADING

-CURRENT

-20.00A

-19.9998A \rightarrow [3]

-ACTUAL

-OUTPUT

-CURRENT

-WAIT

-10

-SEC

-'''
+[CURRENT MEASURE CALIBRATION] PRESS APPLY LOADING AND [ENTER] SET LOADING CURRENT 20.00A = 19.9998A -> [3] ACTUAL OUTPUT CURRENT = WAIT 10 SEC

 - 10. Once the 20A point was calibrated, it is important to turn the loading of Electronic Load off reconnect the DC Power Supply to current shunt whose rating is closest to but still cover 50A.
 For Prodigit 7530, use 250A shunt directly. - 11.
-Press "

-"to perform 50A calibration.
-The cursor will stop at position [4] as Figure 3-109 shows for setting the loading current of Electronic LOAD to 50.00A.
-Enter the current (4 digits after decimal point) read by Current Shunt (DVM) and press "

-"to confirm and wait for it to end.
+Press " → " to perform 50A calibration.
+The cursor will stop at position [4] as Figure 3-108 shows for setting the loading current of Electronic LOAD to 50.00A.
+Enter the current (4 digits after decimal point) read by Current Shunt (DVM) and press " confirm and wait for it to end.
 Use 20A and 50A for calibration, the system will calculate the calibration factor for the high current range.

-'''

-[CURRENT MEASURE CALIBRATION]

-AND

-[ENTER]

-APPLY

-LOADING

-PRESS

-SET

-LOADING

-CURRENT

-50.00A

-49.9998A (4)

-ACTUAL

-OUTPUT

-CURRENT

-WAIT

-25

-SEC

-'''
+[CURRENT MEASURE CALIBRATION] APPLY LOADING AND PRESS [ENTER] SET LOADING CURRENT = 50.00A ACTUAL OUTPUT CURRENT = 49.9998A [4] WAIT 25 SEC

 12. The current calibration is done once the above actions are completed.
-Remove the load of Electronic LOAD and press "SAVE", and "ENTER" to save the calibrated data as Figure 3-110 shows, or press "EXIT" to return to MAIN PAGE.
+Remove the load of Electronic LOAD and press "SAVE," and "ENTER" to save the calibrated data as Figure 3-109 shows, or press "EXIT" to return to MAIN PAGE.

-Improper shunt range selection may cause damage to the current shunt.
+WARNING Improper shunt range selection may cause damage to the current shunt.